-Troy Brohawn enters his third season at the helm of the Sea Gull program in 2017.
+Troy Brohawn enters his fourth season at the helm of the Sea Gull program in 2017-18.

 In his first season, Brohawn led the Gulls all the way to the first round of the College World Series in Appelton, Wisconsin after sweeping the Mid-Atlantic regional of the 2015 NCAA baseball tournament.
 SU earned an overall record of 33-6-1 and was ranked No. 1 in the nation by D3baseball.com for three-straight weeks.
 The Sea Gulls landed nine players on All-CAC teams, with four being named to the first team.
 Salisbury also had four players named to all-region teams and a D3baseball.com All-American third team honoree in Danny Breen.